Bags in the Basement: Quantity Over Quality

 Although the silver issue price for the dimes, quarters, and halves from 1964 and before has risen and fallen because of bullion prices over the years, the cent and especially the nickel issues from World War II to 1964 have never recovered the prices they enjoyed in 1964!

-Sometime before Y2K, in the late 1990s, I was working for a major East Coast dealer in South Jersey, near the Delaware Bay.
+Sometime before Y2K, in the late 1990s, I was working for a major East Coast dealer in South Jersey near the Delaware Bay.
 We had Yellow Page ads to buy rare coins in Philadelphia, Wilmington, and Atlantic City at that time.
-Our office was roughly an hour drive from all three cities.
-There were four numismatists in the office and sometimes we would have a deal to look at in a couple locations on the same day.
+Our office was roughly an hour’s drive from all three cities.
+There were four numismatists in the office and sometimes we would have a deal to look at in a couple of locations on the same day.

 If you haven’t had the pleasure of deciphering coin questions over the phone, you can’t imagine how entertaining (if you have a sense of humor) these calls can truly be!
 No kidding, the most often-used opening line I’ve heard over 40 years is, “I have this coin…”